A lot or a little?

 What's the story?

 LOVE, GUARANTEED is the name of a dating app promising that anyone who goes on 1,000 dates will find love.
-When Nick Evans (Damon Wayans Jr.) is nearing his thousandth date with nothing to show for it, he hires Susan Whitaker (Rachael Leigh Cook), a big-hearted, go-getter attorney who takes on lost causes and clients who can't pay.
-She thinks he's a shameless "loophole shark" looking to make a buck, but he pays a hefty retainer and the rent is due, so Susan takes the case.
-As part of research for the trial, she meets with his unsuccessful dates -- the woman who talks about cats, the one who brought her parents to dinner.
+When Nick Evans (Damon Wayans Jr.) is nearing his 1,000th date with nothing to show for it, he hires Susan Whitaker (Rachael Leigh Cook), a big-hearted, go-getter attorney who takes on lost causes and clients who can't pay.
+She thinks he's a shameless "loophole shark" looking to make a buck, but he pays a hefty retainer and her rent is due, so Susan takes the case.
+As research for the trial, she meets with his unsuccessful dates: the woman who talks about cats, the one who brought her parents to dinner.
 She wonders if Nick is genuine, or if he cynically dismissed the possibility of love before the dates.
 But each woman confirms he was engaged during dates, acted like a gentleman, and paid for everything.
 The app's lawyers offer $100,000 to make the suit go away, but Nick, a physical therapist who donates his service to those who can't pay, wants to use his settlement to fund therapy for needy children, so Susan, finding Nick more sympathetic, heads to trial.
 Will Nick win more than a lawsuit?

 Is it any good?

 On paper Love, Guaranteed sounds far too sweet, but Cook, who imbues her Susan with the unironic focus of Amy Poehler's Parks and Recreation character, and Wayans, who's handsome and winning, pull it off.
-The charm they both emanate dismisses the script's flaws and the director's conventionality.
+The charm they both emanate transcends the script's flaws and the director's conventionality.
 The Rom part is evident.
 The Com could be stronger.
 Cook utters one funny line that can be mentioned here because it's entirely owing to her delivery that it succeeds: "You need a sandwich and a nap."
 Savor it when you hear it.

 Talk to your kids about ...